Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 displacement from the equilibrium position, which, in our case, is the origin.
 The force is given by :math:`F = -kx`, where :math:`k` is the force constant and :math:`x` is the displacement from the equilibrium position.
 The force constant :math:`k` can be set to 5 in our case.
-We can implement this like this:
+We can implement this in the following way:

 .. code-block:: fortran